FinP: Fairness-in-Privacy in Federated Learning by Addressing Disparities in Privacy Risk: Background and Related Work

 \section{Background and Related Work}

-\textbf{Privacy of Human-Centric Systems.} Ensuring privacy in human-centric ML-based systems presents inherent conflicts among service utility, cost, and personal and institutional privacy~\citep{sztipanovits2019science}.
-Without appropriate incentives for societal information sharing, we may face decision-making policies that are either overly restrictive or that compromise private information, leading to adverse selection~\citep{jin2016enabling}.
-Such compromises can result in privacy violations, exacerbating societal concerns regarding the impact of emerging technology trends in human-centric systems~\citep{mulligan2016privacy,fox2021exploring,goldfarb2012shifts}.
-Consequently, several studies have aimed to establish privacy guarantees that allow auditing and quantifying compromises to make these systems more acceptable~\citep{jagielski2020auditing, raji2020saving}.
-Various studies focused on privacy-preserving ML techniques targeting human-in-the-loop decision-making systems~\citep{abadi2016deep, cummings2019compatibility, taherisadr2023adaparl, taherisadr2024hilt}.
-Recognizing that perfect privacy is often unattainable, this paper examines privacy from a fairness perspective by ensuring a fair distribution of harm when privacy risk occurs, addressing the technical challenges alongside the ethical imperatives of fair privacy protection.
+\paragraph{\textbf{Privacy in Human-Centric Systems}} Ensuring privacy in human-centric machine learning systems presents inherent conflicts among service utility, computational cost, and personal privacy~\cite{sztipanovits2019science}.
+Without appropriate frameworks and incentives for secure data utilization, system deployments often face a dichotomy: policies become too restrictive, stifling innovation, or compromise private information, leading to adverse selection and a loss of public trust~\cite{jin2016enabling, mulligan2016privacy, fox2021exploring, goldfarb2012shifts}.
+Consequently, extensive research has focused on establishing privacy-preserving techniques and auditing platforms for human-in-the-loop and decision-making systems~\cite{abadi2016deep, cummings2019compatibility, taherisadr2023adaparl, taherisadr2024hilt, jagielski2020auditing, raji2020saving, elmalaki2022vindico}.
+However, recognizing the ``zero trust'' reality that perfect privacy is often mathematically or practically unattainable, this paper examines privacy through an equity lens.
+We investigate how to ensure a fair distribution of harm when privacy leakage inevitably occurs, bridging the technical challenges of ML with the ethical imperatives of equitable protection.

-\textbf{Privacy Risks in \ac{fl}.} \ac{fl} \citep{mcmahan2017communication} is an approach in ML that enables the collaborative training of models across multiple devices or institutions without requiring data to be centralized.
-This decentralized setup is particularly beneficial in fields where data-sharing restrictions are enforced by privacy regulations, such as healthcare and finance.
-FL introduces new privacy challenges.
-A key threat is the Membership Inference Attack (MIA), where an adversary aims to determine if a specific data record was part of a model's training set~\citep{shokri2017membership,BG_MIA}.
-MIA effectiveness has been demonstrated across various machine learning models, including FL, with adversaries able to infer, for example, if a specific location profile contributed to an FL model~\citep{BG_MIA_1,BG_MIA_2}.
-The Source Inference Attack (SIA) extends MIA by identifying the specific client owning a training record, posing a significant risk~\citep{BG_NON_IID}.

-\textbf{Fairness in \ac{fl}.} Fairness in FL is crucial due to the varied data distributions among clients, which can lead to biased outcomes~\citep{BG_Fairness_2}.
-Achieving fairness involves balancing the global model's benefits across clients despite the decentralized nature of the data.
-Approaches include group fairness, ensuring performance distribution fairness, which focuses on fair accuracy distribution~\citep{selialia2024mitigating}.

-Our work addresses a related but distinct challenge: ensuring a fair distribution of privacy risks across clients in FL.
-Specifically, we aim to prevent scenarios where certain clients are disproportionately vulnerable to privacy leakage.